Interview with Charlene Li on her book “The Engaged Leader – A Strategy for your Digital Transformation.”

 It’s the same with disruption.
 The thing that really causes disruption is the change in power and balance when shifts in value happen between individuals, between companies, between customers, within companies and inside ecosystems and the value chain.
 That’s when the pain comes in.
 Understanding that from a human perspective is key and a different way of thinking about it.
 And that’s why I’m so focused on leadership.

 You have to ask yourself constantly what is the one thing that we could do differently today?
 (Charlene Li)

 Digital transformation and prioritization – what’s your plan?

 It’s really about people and culture yet at the same time we also have the processes and the technology.
 What strikes me there is that we talk so much about digital transformation (as the next step after digitization) but that there are still so many processes and information sources to digitize and connect.
 There often remains a lack of an integrated view and of connectivity.
 Where do you see the main challenges in that regard?

 Charlene Li: I think the biggest challenge is seeing a clear picture of those relationships.
 It’s really mapping it out.
 Not trying to map it out in its full complexity and everything but prioritizing.
 Which are the most important pieces of information or processes that could really make a difference?

-I know that people who are at the AIIM conference (note: remember the interview was conducted a few hours before that conference) understand this but all too often I see this kind of expedition like going to go out there and trying to just dig out everything.
+I know that people who are at the AIIM conference (the interview was conducted a few hours before that conference) understand this but all too often I see this kind of expedition like going to go out there and trying to just dig out everything.
 I’d like to see a more purposeful, intentional and strategic approach to answering these questions instead.

 What can you transform, change, improve today?
 Aligned purpose